-Paul Collins is a litigation partner in the Palo Alto office.
+Paul Collins is a litigation partner in the Palo Alto office of Gibson, Dunn & Crutcher.
 Mr. Collins has broad experience in securities and corporate governance litigation, class action defense, SEC and internal corporate investigations, and complex commercial litigation.
-He has represented corporations, boards of directors, board committees, investment banks and individuals on securities class actions and arbitrations; SEC, stock exchange and internal corporate investigations; litigation involving mergers and acquisitions and other aspects of corporate control and corporate governance; and fiduciary duty and insider trading issues.
+Mr. Collins also regularly advises clients on corporate governance and disclosure issues.

 Mr. Collins is a frequent writer and speaker on securities litigation and corporate governance topics, and has regularly worked on securities class action law reform matters.
 His many civic activities include membership on the Board of Trustees of the Silicon Valley Campaign for Legal Services.

 Mr. Collins earned his Juris Doctor cum laude from the Georgetown University Law Center in 1992.
 He received his undergraduate degree magna cum laude from the University of Washington in 1989.
 Mr. Collins is a member of the California and New York bars.